Leaving PIMCO.com

 Call options are an important feature of many municipal bonds, but not all investors understand how they work and their implications for a municipal investment portfolio.

-A municipal bond’s embedded call option allows the issuer of the bond to “call” (i.e., pay back) the debt at a date prior to the bond’s final maturity.
+A municipal bond’s (muni’s) embedded call option allows the issuer of the bond to “call” (i.e., pay back) the debt at a date prior to the bond’s final maturity.
 This, in turn, potentially allows the issuer to reduce the cost of financing when interest rates decline – in the same manner that a homeowner might refinance a mortgage.

-The MMD yield curve and pricing newly issued municipal bonds
+Understanding the MMD yield curve and pricing newly issued municipal bonds

 The municipal market data (MMD) yield curve is the most widely referenced yield curve in the municipal bond market.
 For investors familiar with the U.S. Treasury yield curve, which quotes the yield to maturity (YTM) on non-callable Treasury bonds, the conventions of the MMD curve might seem unorthodox.